 There is an unquenchable human spirit born anew in each child.
-This spirit which has carried Nelson Mandella, Aung San Suu Kyi, and so many others though hardship and storms can carry you.
+This spirit which has carried Nelson Mandella and so many others though hardship and storms can carry you.
 Inside you are a thousand generations of your ancestors, who learned how to survive storms and difficulties.
 Do not be afraid.
 You too will find your way.

 Trust your ability to turn toward your difficulty with courage and compassion.
 Ground yourself in your body and find the temple of healing within.
 By bringing your most beloved wisdom figures into your heart you will find help as you navigate conflict and loss.
 You will discover how to cultivate practices of balance and equanimity.
 And learn the art of forgiveness.

 When you learn to navigate your difficulties with compassion and grace, you will also discover that joy will return.
-Yes, life is trouble, as Zorba declares, and yet your difficulties and sorrows do not define you.
-They do not limit who you are.
+Your difficulties and sorrows do not define you—they do not limit who you are.
 Sometimes, during periods when your struggles overwhelm you or last for a long time, you can mistake them for your life.
 You become used to difficulty, you become loyal to your suffering.
 You don’t know who you would be without it.
 But your difficulties are not the end of the story, they are one part of it—they are part of your path to great love and understanding, a part of the dance of humanity.

 When Siddhartha sat by the river at the end of the story by Herman Hesse that many of us read in high school, he finally learned to listen.
 He realized that all the many voices in the river comprise the music of life: the good and evil, the pleasures and the sorrows, the grief and the laughter, the yearnings and the love.
 His spirit was no longer in contention with all of life.
 He found that along with the struggles was also an unshakable joy.
 This joy can be yours as well.